 Presence of a public road above a Christmas tree field should be considered a serious strike against using that site for Fraser fir production.
 Look for drainage culverts that collect water from ditches on the other side of a road.
 Consider how water may flow into the field from any hills or dips in the road above a site.
 Do not plant trees in draws or drainages that collect runoff from a road.
 Trees planted in those locations will die.

-For additional information, review related articles in the road construction section of the NC State University Christmas tree website.
+For additional information, review related articles in the road construction section of the NC State University Christmas tree portal.

 Even farms that are good sites for Fraser fir will have areas that are not suitable for Christmas tree production.
 Many of these non-crop areas can still be vitally important for very specific uses.